 - American Samoa

 - United States Minor Outlying Islands

 - Virgin Islands, United States

-You need to apply for a Standard Individual Export Licence via SPIRE.
+You need to apply for a Standard Individual Export Licence using our online licensing system.

-The completed application form should be supported by an end-user undertaking (EUU), which should be from the end-user (signed by a director or company secretary) on their headed notepaper stating:
+The completed application should be supported by an end-user undertaking (EUU), which should be from the end-user (signed by a director or company secretary you are exporting to) on their headed notepaper explaining:

-- from whom the goods have been ordered (ie UK exporter)
+- from whom the goods have been ordered (the UK exporter)

 - to where and whom the goods are to be consigned

 - description and quantity of goods ordered

 - for what end-use the goods are intended and by whom